tynandebold/emilyjholland/src/content/media/post-2.md

 ## 4. User Experience (UX) Matters

 Front-end development is not just about writing code; it's about creating a great user experience.
-Explain your thought process behind the user interface (UI) and UX decisions you made in your projects.
+Explain your thought process behind the user interface (UI) and UX decisions you made in your research.
 Discuss how you optimized performance and accessibility.

-## 5. Document Your Projects
+## 5. Document Your Research

 Accompany each project with a detailed description.
 Explain the project's goals, your role in it, the technologies and tools you used, and any challenges you overcame.
 This documentation provides context and depth to your work.

 ## 6. Regularly Update Your Portfolio

 A stagnant portfolio can give the impression of inactivity or lack of progress.
-Regularly update your portfolio with your latest work and projects.
+Regularly update your portfolio with your latest work and research.
 Remove outdated or less impressive work to keep your portfolio relevant and impactful.

 ## 7. Test and Optimize Load Times